Christmas Pancakes – festive & bright!

 About these Christmas pancakes

 Christmas pancakes are festive and easy.
 You’ll love the endless variations you can choose to make them just right for your Christmas celebration.
+Try serving them with a poinsettia drink or Christmas punch!

 And while they are as fluffy and delicious as your favorite restaurant pancakes, you can skip the lines at Ihop because these homemade pancakes come together in just minutes right in your own cozy kitchen.